-The second balloon propels the rocket forward and then as it gets smaller, the first balloon takes over.
+The second balloon propels the rocket and the rocket travels forward and then as it gets smaller, the first balloon takes over.

 On the subsequent launches, I used just one balloon because it was easier to set up and I had very enthusiastic astronauts.

 Why does this happen?
 For every action, there is an equal and opposite reaction.
 This principle observed by Newton, lies at the heart of rocket (in this case, balloon rocket) science.
 The air escaping the balloon out the back pushes the rocket forward in an opposite direction.
 The force of the balloon air escaping is the same as the forward motion force that pushes the travel.

 More Rocket Fun from Kids Activities Blog

 - Check out the real rocket…Spacex Reusable Rocket!
 It is soooo cool!

 - These Rocket coloring pages and info sheets about Spacex are so fun for learning.